mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/table.md

 - `label(label: string)` - sets the label of the table column
 - `getSortValue(getSortValue: (x: Datum) => TableValue)` - sets the function that extracts the value to be sorted on from the datum
-- `getFormattedValue(getFormattedValue: (x: Datum) => string)` - sets the function that extracts the
-  value to be sorted on for this column
 - `ascendingSortFunction((a: Datum, b: Datum) => number)` - sets the function by which to sort the values in this column
 - `sortDirection(sortDirection: SortDirectionType)` - sets the starting direction by which to sort